-Linked in.
 21,703 followers at end of 2020.
-We 'collected' 11,852 followers in 2020 a

 We 'collected' 11,852 followers in 2020 and celebrated reaching 20,000 followers

 Moving to virtual meetings for MDTs was essential during the pandemic, and came with the added benefit of increased consultant attendance due to the greater flexibility provided.
 Hand-in-hand with this was the percentage of oncology patients being discussed at an MDT before treatment increasing from 87% in Q4 2019 to 92% in Q4 2020.